lady-bluecopper/NuDHy/ReadMe.md

  - *headTailDisjoint*: whether the head and tail of each hyperedge must be disjoint when generating a random hypergraph using UnpretentiousNullModel.
  - *k*: number of frequent itemsets to return in the Convergence experiment.
  - *size*: min size of a frequent itemset to return in the Convergence experiment.
- - *samplerType*: name of the sampler to use (values admissible are "NuDHy\_Degs", "NuDHy\_BIOT", and "UnpretentiousNullModel").
+ - *samplerType*: name of the sampler to use (values admissible are "NuDHy\_Degs", "NuDHy\_JOINT", and "UnpretentiousNullModel").
  - *store*: whether the samples generated must be stored on disk.

 ### Dataset-related Settings

  - Dataset names: names of the dataset files.
  - Default values: comma-separated list of default values for each dataset, i.e., number of swaps to perform before returning the random sample, and number of random samples to generate.
- - Mininum frequency thresholds: minimum frequency thresholds used to return the top-*k* frequent itemsets of size greater than *size* in the Convergence experiment.
+ - Minimum frequency thresholds: minimum frequency thresholds used to return the top-*k* frequent itemsets of size greater than *size* in the Convergence experiment.
  - Experimental flags: test to perform among (1) convergence (*ConvergenceFI.java*), (2) Structural Entropy (*StructuralEntropy.java*), (3) scalability (*Scalability.java*), and (4) generation of random samples (*Sampling.java*).
 Then, the arrays that store the names, the default values, the frequency thresholds, and the experimental flags of each dataset to test must be declared at the beginning of the script *run.sh*.

 ## How to Compute the Metrics